Self-paced

 If the user clicks on "close", we simply use the hook function setOpened to change the value of opened to false.

-The useEffect hook:
+The useEffect react hook:

 useEffect hook for the component lifecycle